Schadenfreude: Related emotions or concepts

 There is no common English term for pleasure at another's happiness (i.e.; vicarious joy), though terms like 'celebrate', 'cheer', 'congratulate', 'applaud', 'rejoice' or 'kudos' often describe a shared or reciprocal form of pleasure.
 The pseudo-German coinage freudenfreude is occasionally used in English.
 The Hebrew slang term firgun refers to happiness at another's accomplishment.
+The term compersion is used by polyamorous people.

 Displeasure at another's happiness is involved in envy, and perhaps in jealousy.
 The pseudo-German coinage "freudenschade" similarly means sorrow at another's success.
 The correct form would be Freudenschaden, since the pseudo-German coinage incorrectly assumes the n in Schadenfreude to be an interfix and the adjective schade ("unfortunate") a noun.

 Displeasure at another's good fortune is Gluckschmerz, a pseudo-German word coined in 1985 as a joke by the pseudonymous Wanda Tinasky; the correct German form would be Glücksschmerz.
 It has since been used in academic contexts.

 Displeasure at another's unhappiness is sympathy, pity, or compassion.

 Sadism gives pleasure through the infliction of pain, whereas schadenfreude is pleasure on observing misfortune and in particular, the fact that the other somehow deserved the misfortune.